0marissa/SR-ARIO/README.md

 ## Running an analysis
 The steps to run a single-region ARIO analysis are summarized below.
 1. Place (i) `sr_ario_building_damage.csv`, (ii) `sr_ario_econ_data.mat`, (iii) `sr_ario_economic_sectors.csv`,  (iv) `sr_ario_IO_data.mat`, and (v) `sr_ario_loss_data.mat` in the `inputs` directory.
-2. Run the sr_wrapper.m script, which calls on the run_sr_ario.m file to run the ARIO analysis with user-defined settings.
+2. Run the `sr_ario_wrapper.m` script, which calls on the `run_sr_ario.m` function to initiate the ARIO analysis with user-defined settings.
 3. Analysis will be saved in the `outputs` directory.
 4. Postprocess output using the `sr_postprocess.m` function.
 Example postprocessing functions are included in the `functions` folder.